 This has been the concern for several decades of our collaborator, October Gallery, which is part of the Institute of Ecotechnics.
 The Institute thinks and acts on a planetary scale and has generated many spectacular ecological demonstration projects, such as Biosphere 2, the ocean-going RV Heraclitus, the rainforest enrichment venture of Las Casas de la Selva Patillas, and the Eden in Iraq water remediation garden.

-The New School of the Anthropocene has designed a radical degree-level curriculum called the Imagination of Synthesis, an approach to pedagogy invented by the 20th century English poet-scholar, Eric Mottram.
+The New School of the Anthropocene has designed a radical advanced-level curriculum called the Imagination of Synthesis, an approach to pedagogy invented by the 20th century English poet-scholar, Eric Mottram.
 This fuses critical enquiry and creative practice as an approach to studying and assessment, whereby we might cultivate the forester-poet, the painter-activist, the urbanist-auteur, the gardener-intellectual . . .

 The New School has woven this approach into the theme of The Three Ecologies, a 1989 book by the French theorist, Felix Guattari, which discusses the interconnected ecosystems of the mind, society and the natural world.
 The curriculum directly addresses the omission of Humanities disciplines in the consideration of social and ecological crises through re-examining the cultural narratives and metaphors that shape the human location on earth, with decolonisation etched into the deepest level of analysis.

 This is not an art school as such, but its expansive curriculum restores the centrality of the arts to the enquiry into how we make sense of our internal and external worlds.
 Teaching has been designed to encourage learning through experimental thinking: the study of the imagination being the purpose of art, which might equip people to deal humanely with a complex and uncertain world.